top of page

 Web2 & Sports - A Broken Model

-• 4 min read
+• 6 min read

 In Web2 sports, clubs don’t own their audience - they rent access to it.

-A Fundamental Misalignment
+A Fundamental Misalignment.

 In practical terms, clubs are building global fanbases they do not own.
 They are driving engagement they cannot fully access, and generating value that is largely captured elsewhere.
+A club with tens of millions of followers may still only reach a small percentage of its audience organically, unless it pays for distribution.

 The result is a model where: